This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 Iron Oxide Wood Stain

 Iron Oxide is one of the most widely distributed dye ingredients added to wood stain products.
 It is derived from both iron ore and oxidized metal.
 Iron Oxide can be added to both water and oil-based stains.
 Its primarily used in exterior wood finishes.
-A perfect example of a Wood Finish Product that contains Iron Oxide is this General Finishes wood stain.
+A perfect example of a Wood Finish Product that contains Iron Oxide is a General Finishes wood stain.
 This product is an exterior water-based stain with iron oxide as the primary pigment.
 The key to removing stains from your skin is being able to identify the PH strength of your stain.

 Iron oxide has a PH of 6.0, so the best way to remove it from your skin is to use an acid like white vinegar with a PH of 2.5 because it is more acidic.